Sunday 2 May

 Lunch

 We had a short time to ourselves in which to have lunch.
 We each had a large sausage with a large dollop of mustard and a roll.
 A lot of people were sitting in the street eating their lunch and we felt very much at home.
+The Bern station is very big.
+There is a parking space for bicycles, down stairs in a secure area.
+It was very heavily used.

 Following a short train ride to Thun we took a lake ship back to Interlaken.
 We called at several points on the Thunsee including Spiez.
 It started off very hot but gradually cooled down.